The sea looked and fled,

 the Jordan turned back — Psalm 114:3

 Psalm 114 recounts the many miracles that brought about the birth of the nation of Israel.
 But one miracle, in particular, deserves a closer look.
-The psalmist wrote that when the Israelites approached the Red Sea, it “looked and fled.”
+The psalmist reveals that when the Israelites approached the Red Sea, it “looked and fled.”
 What did the sea look at that made it split?

 Friends, are you looking for miracles?
 We don’t need to wait for a sea to divide or mountains to leap.
 For miracles, we need to look no further than ourselves.
 Every day is a chance to bring the miraculous into the world.
 Are we drawn to gossip?
 Hold our tongues.
 Do we worry incessantly?
 Trust in God.
 Find the areas in which you come up short – and go beyond them.
-That is a true miracle!
+That’s a true miracle!